 - South Dakota

 Planning a trip to Mount Rushmore?
-Learn all about it.
+Learn all about it first.

 Mount Rushmore National Memorial is South Dakota’s most famous landmark, not to mention a star of the silver screen.
-The granite carving of United States Presidents George Washington, Thomas Jefferson, Theodore Roosevelt and Abraham Lincoln has made cameos in many a movie.
+The granite carving of U.S. Presidents George Washington, Thomas Jefferson, Theodore Roosevelt and Abraham Lincoln has made cameos in many a movie.

 Mount Rushmore National Memorial